-Throughout our history as a province, Manitoba has been a destination for those fleeing conflicts around the world, seeking peace, and the opportunity for a better life for their families.
+Throughout our history as a province, Manitoba has been a destination for those fleeing conflicts around the world, seeking peace and the opportunity for a better life for their families.
 Manitoba continues to welcome and support newcomers to our province.
-Last year, we welcomed more than 16,000 newcomers to our province.

-And this year, in little over six months, the welcoming and generous spirit of Manitoba was exemplified by how we united as community, to welcome more than 12,000 people fleeing the brutal and unjust war in Ukraine.
+Last year, we welcomed more than 1,600 newcomers to this province and this year, in a little over six months, the welcoming and generous spirit of Manitoba was exemplified by how we united as a community to welcome more than 12,000 people fleeing the brutal and unjust war in Ukraine.